MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension-troubleshoot.md

 **Possible causes:** This error may appear due to any of the given reasons:

-1. Ora2Pg html report wasn't in the correct format.
+1. Ora2Pg HTML report wasn't in the correct format.
-2. Ora2Pg html report was corrupted.
+2. Ora2Pg HTML report was corrupted.
-3. Ora2Pg html report version isn't supported.
+3. Ora2Pg HTML report version isn't supported.

 **Remediation actions:** Check the installed version of Ora2Pg should be v23.1 or greater.
 You can install Ora2Pg using the [script]( https://github.com/microsoft/OrcasNinjaTeam/tree/master/ora2pg-install).
 And then try to create a new assessment.